The highly anticipated 3rd Street Market Hall, 275 W. Wisconsin Ave., offiially opened its doors to the public on Friday, Jan. 14 at 11 a.m.

 Additional items will include cookies (buckwheat chocolate chip, rye shortbread and buckwheat shortbread) for $2-$3 each and rosquilla, a savory dipping cookie made from masa and cheese. ($0.50 each or a dozen for $5.)
 Anodyne coffee, Rishi tea and dairy free amazake horchata will also be available.

-In addition to the lineup of vendors which will debut on Jan.
-14, 3rd Street Market Hall will also welcome an impressive slate of additional vendors, a good number of which could open by late February or early March (and the full slate expected by early April).
+In addition to those already serving up their delicious food, 3rd Street Market Hall will also welcome an impressive slate of additional vendors, a few of which are scheduled to open in late February or early March (with the full slate expected by early April).

 Those vendors include MaKE Waves (smoothies, juices, acai bowls) and The Greenhouse (sandwiches, soups and salads), as well as the Strange Town Bottle Shop (natural wines, vegan grab and go items), Kawa 3rd Street (ramen, sushi), Dawg City (hot dogs, sausages), Anytime Arepas (Venezuelan arepas, desserts), Supernova Coffee & Doughnuts (doughnuts, coffee), Middle East Side (Middle Eastern sandwiches), Paper Plane Pizza (pizza) and Sweet Treats.